-- 12. It is not clear if Mr. West intended to "object" to the admittance of Petitioner Exhibit 1, the certified appraisal.
-When the appraisal was offered, Mr. West stated that while he "objected" to the "content" of the appraisal, he did "not object to its admittance."
+- 12. Mr. West objected to Petitioners' Exhibit 1 by stating "the county will object to the appraisal itself based on the fact that this is an income producing residential property and it does not state anywhere in the appraisal to that fact."
+Mr. West, then went on to state "you can admit whatever you want."
 To the extent Mr. West was intending to object to the exhibit on the grounds of relevance, the objection is overruled because it goes to the weight of the evidence rather than its admissibility. - 13.
-Mr. West also stated "the county does note the Petitioners (did opt out of small claims) that (sic) does require an exchange of evidence prior to the hearing date and we know that neither the county nor the Petitioners provided evidence to the other party prior."
+Mr. West also stated "the Petitioners did opt out of small claims, which does require an exchange of evidence prior to today and we will state that neither party exchanged evidence."
 Because the Petitioners elected to opt out of the Board's small claims process they were required to exchange copies of their documentary evidence at least five business days prior to the hearing.
 52 IAC 2-7-1(b)(1).
 The exchange requirement allows parties to be better informed and to avoid surprises, and it also promotes an organized, efficient, and fair consideration of the issues at the hearing.
 Failure to comply with this requirement can be grounds to exclude evidence.
 52 IAC 2-7-1(f).
 However, the Board may waive the evidence-sharing requirements for materials that were submitted or made part of the record at the PTABOA hearing.
 52 IAC 2-7-1(d).

-14. Again, it is not clear if Mr. West meant his statement to be an objection, but to the extent that he did, the Board overrules his objection.
+14. It is not clear if Mr. West meant his statement to be an objection, but to the extent that he did, the Board overrules his objection.
 The purpose of the evidence exchange requirement is to allow parties to be informed, avoid surprises, and promote an organized, efficient, fair consideration of cases.
 Mr. West should not have been surprised by the appraisal report because it was attached to the Petitioners' Form 131 and Mr. West should have expected the Petitioners to offer the evidence at hearing.
 Further, Mr. West was able to offer arguments and "objections" to the content of the appraisal.

-Accordingly, the Petitioners' exhibit is admitted.
+Accordingly, the Petitioners' exhibit is admitted.1